Social cognitive neuroscience: History and methods

 The first scholarly works about the neural bases of social cognition can be traced back to Phineas Gage, a man who survived a traumatic brain injury in 1849 and was extensively studied for resultant changes in social functioning and personality.
 In 1924, esteemed psychologist Gordon Allport wrote a chapter on the neural bases of social phenomenon in his textbook of social psychology.
 However, these works did not generate much activity in the decades that followed.

+Inventions in the study of neuronal activity provided the groundwork for field development.
+In 1924, German physiologist and psychiatrist Hans Berger (1873–1941) recorded the electrical activity of the brain by inventing the first human electroencephalogram EEG.
+In 1953, Dr. Brownell and Dr. Aronow designed the first clinical positron imaging device, a prototype of a modern Positron Emission Tomography (PET).
+In 1971, American chemist and physicist Paul Christian Lauterbur invented the idea of MR imaging (MRI).
+Ph.D. in Chemistry, Michael E. Phelps developed the first PET scanner in 1973, based on discoveries of American scientists David Edmund Kuhl, Luke Chapman, and Roy Edwards, which constructed several tomographic instruments in the late 1950s.

 The beginning of modern social cognitive neuroscience can be traced to Michael Gazzaniga's book, Social Brain (1985), which attributed cerebral lateralization to the peculiarities of social psychological phenomenon.
 Isolated pockets of social cognitive neuroscience research emerged in the late 1980s to the mid-1990s, mostly using single-unit electrophysiological recordings in nonhuman primates or neuropsychological lesion studies in humans.
 During this time, the closely related field of social neuroscience emerged in parallel, however it mostly focused on how social factors influenced autonomic, neuroendocrine, and immune systems.
 In 1996, Giacomo Rizzolatti's group made one of the most seminal discoveries in social cognitive neuroscience: the existence of mirror neurons in macaque frontoparietal cortex.
-The mid-1990s saw the emergence of functional positron emission tomography (PET) for humans, which enabled the neuroscientific study of abstract (and perhaps uniquely human) social cognitive functions such as theory of mind and mentalizing.
+The mid-1990s saw the emergence of functional positron emission tomography (PET) for humans, which enabled the neuroscientific study of abstract (and perhaps uniquely human, but this issue is still a subject of debate) social cognitive functions such as theory of mind and mentalizing.
 However, PET is prohibitively expensive and requires the ingestion of radioactive tracers, thus limiting its adoption.